How to Thank Your Community and Team

 thank-you-hat.jpg

-• Write them a LinkedIn recommendation that is thoughtful and specific based on that experience
+• Write a thoughtful and specific LinkedIn recommendation based on that experience.

-• Follow them on Twitter.
-Mention them and just shout out a quick, "Can't believe how quickly you finished writing that newsletter!
+• Mention them in the community or on social media publicly and shout out a quick, "Can't believe how quickly you finished writing that newsletter!
 You're awesome!"

 • Write them an endorsement that they can use on their website or in their portfolio (if they have one).
-If you don't know if they have one, ask!
+If you're unsure if they have one, ask!

-• Shoot them a quick e-mail to tell them how amazing they did and just to say you appreciated their work.
+• Send them a quick e-mail to let them know how amazing they did and to express your appreciation for their work.

-• Give them concrete metrics to stand behind (e.g. "Your post garnered 1,030 views and generated a discussion of 100+ comments that related to our brand.
+• Give them concrete metrics to stand behind (e.g., "Your post garnered 1,030 views and generated a discussion of 100+ comments that helped us all learn and make progress.
 You, my friend, are a superstar.")

 • Recognize firsts, especially if you watched this person struggle to get to that point.
 Knowing that you appreciate that work will encourage them to continue that type of work/behavior in the future.

 • Handwritten notes are always nice.
-Even a post-it note may turn into a cubicle decoration.
-At my last job, I kept all of the post-its my co-workers left me and would look at them when I was doubting myself.
+Even a Post-it note can become an office decoration.
+At my first in-office job, I kept all the kind Post-its my co-workers left me, and I would look at them when I was doubting myself.

-• If the person doesn't work with you, send them swag with a note!
+• If the person doesn't work with you in person, send them swag with a note!

 • Send them a Giftagram.